The Science behind Wndsn Telemeters

 The Wndsn Telemeters use the Kamal string after measuring the angular size as a means to create the index lines across the scales and read the result of the equation.

-Results from a nomogram are obtained very quickly and reliably by simply drawing one or more lines.
 The user does not have to know how to solve algebraic equations, look up data in tables, use a slide rule, or substitute numbers into equations to obtain results.
 The user does not even need to know the underlying equation the nomogram represents.
 In addition, nomograms naturally incorporate implicit or explicit domain knowledge into their design.
 For example, to create larger nomograms for greater accuracy the nomographer usually includes only scale ranges that are reasonable and of interest to the problem.

 Like a slide rule, a nomogram is a graphical analog computation device, and like the slide rule, its accuracy is limited by the precision with which physical markings can be drawn, reproduced, viewed, and aligned.
 While the slide rule is intended to be a general-purpose device, a nomogram is designed to perform a specific calculation, with tables of values effectively built into the construction of the scales.
+(Wikipedia)

 Wndsn Telemeters are unitless, which means that you can input your data in the unit you prefer, and get the output in the same unit.